DRC faces fresh Ebola outbreak in remote region

 Africa CDC has called an urgent coordination meeting with the DRC, Uganda and South Sudan, alongside international partners, to reinforce surveillance and outbreak response measures.
 Suspected cases have also emerged in Bunia.

-The outbreak echoes the deadly 2018–2020 Ebola epidemic in eastern Congo, which caused more than 3,400 cases and led the World Health Organization to declare a global health emergency.
+A smaller Ebola outbreak last year was quickly brought under control and also received support from the EU.
+Many lessons have been learnt since the deadly 2018–2020 Ebola epidemic in eastern Congo, which caused more than 3,400 cases and led the World Health Organization to declare a global health emergency.
 During that crisis, the European Union provided major funding to support the DRC and WHO response.